-The Advanced Imaging Lab provides seven Mac-based computers to edit your images digitally.
-You can scan 35mm, medium format, and large format negatives, slides, and prints, and print them out using photo-quality Epson ink jet printers.
-The Advanced Imaging Lab is located in McKinley Room 301.
+The Digital Photography Lab provides five Mac-based computers to edit your images digitally.
+You can scan 35mm and 120 medium format negatives, slides, and prints on our Epson film scanners, and print them out using photo-quality Canon inkjet printers.
+The Digital Photography Lab is located in the Media Production Center, Room G10.

-The School of Communication's Media Production Center (MPC) is a fully-digital HD production facility that houses a television studio, film and video editing suites, audio production suites, and two multi-format classrooms, plus a fully-provisioned media production equipment room.
+The School of Communication's Media Production Center (MPC) is a fully-digital HD production facility that houses a television studio, film and video editing suites, audio production suites, and two multi-format classrooms.
 It is located close to the center of campus at the base of the broadcast tower next to the Beeghly Building, and is open 24 hours per day, seven days per week.

 To reserve time in the media editing suites, please book your time at the MPC front desk or by calling 202-885-8338.
 Reservations can be made in four-hour increments.